matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 # Providers

-Providers are objects that wrap interaction with the zkSync node.
+Providers are objects that wrap interactions with the zkSync node.
 If you are new to the concept of providers in `ethers`, you should check out their docs [here](https://docs.ethers.io/v5/api/providers).

 zkSync fully supports Ethereum Web3 API, so you can use the provider objects from ethers.js.
 However, zkSync API provides some additional JSON-RPC methods, which allow: